-LMDC continues to work with The City of New York and The Port Authority of New York and New Jersey on the acquisition and configuration of the street parcels as well as the review and development of plans for the entire Southern Site.
-The federal lawsuit initiated by The Hellenic Eastern Orthodox Church in the United States District Court for the Southern District of New York related to the redesign and relocation of St. Nicholas Church has been settled.
+LMDC continues to work with The City of New York and The Port Authority of New York and New Jerseyon the acquisition and configuration of the street parcels as well as the review and development of plans for the entire Southern Site.
+During the 4thquarter of 2011, funds were drawn to provide reimbursement for legal costs related to the planned transfer of Southern Site parcels to The Port Authority of New York and New Jersey.